 Cancer starts when cells in the body begin to grow out of control and crowd out normal cells.
 Cells in nearly any part of the body can become cancer, and can then spread to other areas of the body.
 To learn more about cancer and how it starts and spreads, see What Is Cancer?

-Neuroblastoma is a type of cancer that starts in certain very early forms of nerve cells found in an embryo or fetus.
-(The term neuro refers to nerves, while blastoma refers to a cancer that affects immature or developing cells).
+Neuroblastoma is a cancer that starts in certain very early forms of nerve cells, most often found in an embryo or fetus.
+(The term neuro refers to nerves, while blastoma refers to a cancer that starts in immature or developing cells).
 This type of cancer occurs most often in infants and young children.
-It is rarely found in children older than 10 years.

 To understand neuroblastoma, it helps to know about the sympathetic nervous system, which is where these tumors start.

-The nervous system consists of the brain, spinal cord, and the nerves that reach out from them to all areas of the body.
-The nervous system is essential for thinking, sensation, and movement, among other things.
+The brain, spinal cord, and the nerves that reach out from them to all areas of the body are all part of the nervous system.
+The nervous system is needed for thinking, sensation, and movement, among other things.

 Part of the nervous system also controls body functions we are rarely aware of, such as heart rate, breathing, blood pressure, digestion, and other functions.
 This part of the nervous system is known as the autonomic nervous system.

 The sympathetic nervous system is part of the autonomic nervous system.
 It includes:

 The main cells that make up the nervous system are called nerve cells or neurons.
 These cells interact with other types of cells in the body by releasing tiny amounts of chemicals (hormones).
 This is important, because neuroblastoma cells often release certain chemicals that can cause symptoms (see Signs and Symptoms of Neuroblastoma).